Rory Sabbatini: Controversy

 In the final round of the 2005 Booz Allen Classic, apparently frustrated by the slow pace of play by his partner, Ben Crane, Sabbatini finished the 17th hole and walked over to the next tee, leaving Crane behind to complete the hole by himself.
 He received heavy criticism, and some sympathy, and later apologised for the incident.

 Sabbatini also made waves following the Wachovia Championship in May 2007 when, after leading the field by one stroke after day three and then giving up five strokes to Tiger Woods to lose the tournament on Sunday, he proclaimed that Woods was "more beatable than ever."
 In the final round of the 2007 WGC-Bridgestone Invitational, he had a fan removed who heckled him with questions about Tiger Woods.
 Then, in December of the same year, more controversy was stirred when he withdrew from the Target World Challenge, an off-season event hosted by Tiger Woods, becoming the only player in history to withdraw from that event.

 In 2011, Sabbatini created more controversy when at the Northern Trust Open, after hitting his ball in the rough, a volunteer helped to locate the ball, but Sabbatini, thinking that the volunteer had moved his ball, yelled at him.
 He later apologised to avoid being penalised.
 Later in 2011, at the Zurich Classic of New Orleans, Sabbatini got into a heated, profanity-laced argument with playing partner Sean O'Hair for undisclosed reasons.
 His penalty was also undisclosed because of the PGA Tour's policy.

 Citizenship change

 In December 2018, Sabbatini became a citizen of Slovakia, the home country of his wife and stepson.
 Sabbatini's wife's cousin is the vice president of the Slovak Golf Association.
 Initially, there was speculation that the move was made in order for Sabbatini to qualify for the 2020 Olympics, but he said it was to help grow the game in that country.
 The Olympics use the OWGR (Official World Golf Ranking) for qualification and the 201st-ranked Sabbatini would not have qualified for South Africa with ten others ahead of him.
+Sabbatini went on to capture a silver medal, shooting an Olympic record 61 during his final round.
 Sabbatini also has a UK passport and US citizenship.

+Personal life

+As of 2020, he was married to Martina Stofanikova.

+Awards and honors

+In 1998, Sabbatini was awarded Pac-10 Player of the Year.